pupil-labs/realtime-python-api/docs/methods/simple/streaming/eye-events.md

 Using the [`device.receive_eye_events`][pupil_labs.realtime_api.simple.Device.receive_eye_events] method, you can receive eye events such as blinks, saccades or fixations.
 The data returned is either an instance of:

-!!! warnign
+!!! warning

     Requires the "Compute fixations" setting to be enabled in the Companion Device.

 ### [`FixationEventData`][pupil_labs.realtime_api.streaming.eye_events.FixationEventData]

 Defines a complete [fixation or saccade](https://docs.pupil-labs.com/neon/data-collection/data-streams/#fixations-saccades) event.
-They would look as follow, with event_type being either `0` for saccades or `1` for fixations.
+The data returned are structured as follows, with event_type being either `0` for saccades or `1` for fixations.

 === "Saccade"